LiGaOg/libpmp/proposal.md

 > [libmpk: Software Abstraction for Intel Memory Protection Keys](https://arxiv.org/pdf/1811.07276.pdf)

-This work introduce the software abstraction of MPK, which is used to fix the three hidden issues.
+This work introduces the software abstraction of MPK, which is used to fix the three hidden issues.

-**Solution to Protection-key-use-after-free:**
-**Solution to Protection key:**
+### The solution to Protection key limitation
-**Solution to Inter-thread synchronization:**

 ## Proposed New Solution